informalsystems/ibc-starknet/cairo-contracts/README.md

     <h1>Starknet-IBC Cairo Contracts</h1>
 </div>

+This directory contains the implementation of Cairo contracts designed to integrate the IBC protocol with Starknet.
+In the current architecture, the transport, authentication, and ordering (TAO) layer of IBC is implemented as a standalone Cairo contract, referred to as the IBC core contract.
+This core contract serves as the central handler for any registered IBC light clients and applications.
+Therefore building on the IBC core contract, two groups of contracts can live:

+1. **IBC Light Clients**: These contracts enable the verification of a target (counterparty) consensus protocol on Starknet.
+Currently, this repository includes the implementation of the CometBFT (AKA Tendermint) light client.

+2. **IBC Applications**: These contracts support for various IBC business logic.
-This directory contains the Cairo contracts that implement the IBC protocol for Starknet.
-Currently, the ICS-20 Token Transfer application is implemented, which operates alongside a custom ERC20 contract.
-This custom contract offers a flexible supply through permissioned minting and burning capabilities, unlike the traditional ERC20 contract with a fixed supply.
+   At present, this project includes an implementation of the ICS-20 token transfer application, alongside a custom ERC20 contract.
+This custom contract features permissioned minting and burning capabilities, enabling a flexible token supply, unlike the traditional ERC20 contract, which typically enforces a fixed supply.

-You can find the preset implementations of these contracts in the `cairo-contracts/contracts` directory.
-The directory includes:
+The implementations of these contracts live in the `cairo-contracts/contracts` directory that includes:

+- `core.cairo` - The IBC core contract.
-- `erc20.cairo` - The ERC20 mintable contract implementation.
+- `erc20.cairo` - The ERC20 mintable contract.
-- `transfer.cairo` - The ICS-20 transfer contract implementation.
+- `apps/transfer.cairo` - The ICS-20 token transfer application.
+- `clients/cometbft.cairo` - The CometBFT light client.

 ## How to build

-Install `scarb v2.7.0` with the instruction provided in the [Scarb Documentation](https://docs.swmansion.com/scarb/download.html).
+Install `scarb v2.8.4` with the instruction provided in the [Scarb Documentation](https://docs.swmansion.com/scarb/download.html).
 Then, to build the contracts, you simply need to run the following command: